HORSE CARE II BAG204

 • Develop a stable management program for horses.

-• Explain the management procedures necessary to fulfill the bedding requirements of horses.
+• Explain the management procedures necessary to fulfil the bedding requirements of horses.

 • Implement management procedures for the conditioning of equines.